ss-sonic/qume-api/README.md

     npm install qume-api

 API wrapper for the [QUME REST API](https://docs.qume.io/#rest-api).
 Please refer to [this documentation](https://docs.qume.io) for all calls explained.
-Check out `sample.js` for lib usage.

 This is a low level wrapper with zero dependencies focussed on speed: